MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/set-up-subscription-center.md

 ### Custom or additional subscription centers

-You can publish subscription centers as a native marketing page running on a [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] portal, or set up a marketing form that's embedded on an external site.
+You can publish subscription centers as a native marketing page running on a Dynamics 365 portal, or set up a marketing form that's embedded on an external site.
 You can use either of these types of pages as your primary subscription center if you prefer not to use the default one.

 <a name="create-subscription-list"></a>

 ## Create a subscription list

-Subscription lists are based on the standard (static) marketing lists feature of [!INCLUDE[pn-microsoftcrm](../includes/pn-microsoftcrm.md)].
+Subscription lists are based on the standard (static) marketing lists feature of Dynamics 365 for Customer Engagement.
 To create one:

 1. Go to **Marketing** > **Customers** > **Marketing lists**.